AnhThu0109/moviesapp/README.md

 # Movies App:

-This project is using ReactJs, Redux, Bootstrap 5, Ant Design, MUI, HTML and JS.
+This project is using ReactJs, Redux, Bootstrap 5, Ant Design, MUI, HTML and JS and API from themoviedb.org

 ## Functions: